A new measure between sets of probability distributions with applications to erratic financial behavior

 \subsection{Country similarity}

 First, we apply the methodology of Section \ref{sec:MJWtheory} to the log return time series of 19 country indices.
 We produce a $19 \times 19$ distance matrix $D^c_{ij}$ that measures similarity between the erratic behavior profiles of these time series, as summarized by their sets of change points with uncertainties.
 We display hierarchical clustering of $D^c$ in Figure \ref{fig:Country_dendrogram}.
 The cluster structure of these indices reveals one predominant cluster of countries, and a minority collection of various outliers.
 The primary cluster consists of Australia, Canada, France, Germany, Italy, Korea, the Netherlands, Saudi Arabia, Switzerland, Turkey, the United Kingdom (UK) and the United States (US).
 The outlier countries include Brazil, China, India, Indonesia, Japan, Russia and Spain.
 The primary cluster contains a strong subcluster of mostly European composition, such as France, Italy, the Netherlands, Switzerland and the UK.
 This may be due to substantial similarity in the geographic location and political association between such countries, leading to similar change point propagation surrounding events such as Brexit.
 Notably, Spain is determined to be markedly less similar than its European counterparts.
-The most anomalous country within the collection is China.
+In this section and elsewhere, we refer to a time series (in this case pertaining to countries) as anomalous if it lies in its own cluster as determined by our implementation of agglomerative hierarchical clustering via the average-linkage method \cite{Mllner2013}.
+In this instance, the unique anomalous country within the collection is China.
 This is unsurprising, as many of the idiosyncratic restrictions related to their local equity market may provide different dynamics to those exhibited by other countries.